Mirror symmetry for extended affine Weyl groups: Dubrovin--Zhang Frobenius manifolds

 \subsection{Frobenius manifolds from extended affine Weyl groups}

-We will here give a condensed description of the Dubrovin--Zhang construction of semi-simple Frobenius manifold structures on the space of regular orbits of extended affine Weyl groups, which follows closely the account given in \cite{Brini:2017gfi}.
+We will here give a condensed description of the Dubrovin--Zhang construction of semi-simple Frobenius manifold structures on the space of regular orbits of extended affine Weyl groups, which follows closely the account given in \cite{Brini:2017gfi}. \\

-Let $\mathfrak{g}_\RR$ be a complex simple Lie algebra associated to a root system $\mathcal{R}$, $\mathfrak{h}_\RR$ the associated Cartan subalgebra, and $\mathcal{W}_\RR$ the Weyl group.
-The construction of Dubrovin--Zhang Frobenius manifolds depends on a canonical choice\footnote{Non-canonical choices are considered in \cite{Dubrovin:2015wdx} for classical Lie algebras.} of a marked node in the Dynkin diagram of $\RR$.
-This is the ``attaching" node for the external node, that is, the one which if removed splits the Dynkin diagram into A-type pieces.
-Let this node be labelled $\bar k$, and let $\alpha_{\bar k}$ and $\omega_{\bar k}$ denote the corresponding simple root and fundamental weight, respectively.
-The action of $\mathcal{W}_{\RR}$ on $\mathfrak{h}_\RR$ may be lifted to an action of the affine Weyl group, $\widehat{\mathcal{W}}_{\RR}$,
+Let $\mathfrak{g}_\RR$ be a rank-$l_\RR$ complex simple Lie algebra associated to a root system $\mathcal{R}$, $\mathfrak{h}_\RR$ the associated Cartan subalgebra, $\dim \mathfrak{h}_\RR=l_{\mathcal{R}}$, and $\mathcal{W}_\RR$ the Weyl group.
+The construction of Dubrovin--Zhang Frobenius manifolds depends on a canonical choice of a marked node in the Dynkin diagram of $\RR$, which will be labelled $\bar k \in \{1, \dots, l_\RR\}$, and we let $\alpha_{\bar k}$ and $\omega_{\bar k}$ denote the corresponding simple root and fundamental weight, respectively.
+This node is an ``attaching" vertex for the external nodes in the diagram, that is, the one which if removed splits the Dynkin diagram into disconnected A-type pieces: we depict this choice of marking on the Dynkin diagrams with one vertex added, corresponding to the affine root, in \cref{fig:dynkin}.
+Except for $\RR=A_l$, where any node can be chosen, $\bar k$ marks the fundamental representation $\rho_{\bar k}$ of $\mathfrak{g}_\RR$ of highest dimension. \\